bnwest/FastApiMicroService/README.md

 # use the NAME of the running image
 $ docker exec -it intelligent_almeida bash
 ```
-Once with the running Docker image, run the following commands:
+Once within the running Docker image, run the following commands:
 ```bash
 root@92012bb99cc4:/opt/src# ping 127.0.0.1
 PING 127.0.0.1 (127.0.0.1) 56(84) bytes of data.